stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 For each Safeguard assessed within the CSS IG1+ Assessment Framework, the list below provides the Safeguard's **dependencies** (those Safeguards upon which the referenced Safeguard depends), **dependents** (those Safeguards which depend upon the referenced Safeguard), and those (Sub)Techniques present in all five of the top MITRE ATT&CK Framework v8.2 attack types (Malware, Ransomware, Web Application Hacking, Insider Privilege and Misuse, and Targeted Intrusions) mitigated by the referenced Safeguard.

-## CIS v8.0 Safeguard 1.1: Establish and Maintain a Detailed Enterprise Asset Inventory
+## Safeguard 1.1: Establish and Maintain a Detailed Enterprise Asset Inventory

 **Dependencies:** None